kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

         ret
 ```
 The `edi` register is used in this function to store the return value.
-Zeroing the `edi` register means that its contents is set to zero before returning fromt he function.
+Zeroing the `edi` register means that its contents is set to zero before returning from the function.
 The quickest way to do this is using the instruction `xor edi, edi`.

 This is what the same function looks like after zeroing `edi`
 ```